New Social Contract: Ideology and positions

-NSC has been described as centre to centre-right, anti-establishment, Christian democratic and close to communitarian philosophy.
+NSC has been described as centre to centre-right, anti-establishment, Christian democratic, social conservatism, and close to communitarian philosophy.
 Article 2 of the party's statutes speak of "personal responsibility, family and communities and distributed private property" as founding principles, while an accompanying programme of principles mentions notions including personalism, virtue ethics and the social market economy.
 The party is also critical of neoliberalism and believes that neoliberal tendencies in Dutch economy should be reined in.

 "Good governance" and "social security" are the party's primary concerns.
 Policies regarding good governance include the establishment of a constitutional court and instituting a regional electoral system similar to that of Sweden.

 While the NSC has been compared to the centre-left GroenLinks–PvdA alliance on economic issues, the party has a more conservative attitude towards immigration.
 Omtzigt proposed a two-status system that would apply different admission criteria to asylum seekers and economic migrants.

 In 2024, the NSC voted in favour of a motion tabled in the House of Representatives by the Reformed Political Party (SGP) to abolish the so-called “transgender law” which had been brought in under the previous Dutch government and would enable people under the age of 16 to legally change their gender without a verdict from a doctor.
 In a statement, the party said “We are absolutely not against changing sex, but it should not be too easy either" and argued that changes in the law would create loopholes allowing male criminals to access women's prisons.